 Article was already bookmarked.

-1. Click on the camera icon in the address bar (left most side of the URL).
+Click on the 'wrench' icon in the lecture bar to open the lecture completion rule popup.

 Check this KB note to learn more about course and lecture completion rules.

 Drip feeding is essentially the process of scheduling the delivery of content to your enrolled users, so that they don’t get all the content at once.
 By delivering the content in periodic intervals in a structured manner, it engages your students focused on the current material and increases retention.